karttur/reprap/_posts/2019/2019-12-12-reprap-blender-rudder-part1.markdown

 ## Finish and export

 With the lattice modifier you can get quite far towards creating a kayak rudder.
 There are other tools you can use, but I will accept the result shown below.
 Select the rudder (cylinder) as the active object and then export it as an <span class='file'>.obj</span> file as shown below.
-In the next post I will show how to import the rudder to <span class='app'>Blender</span> and cut it, all using Python scripting
+In the next post I will show how to import the rudder to <span class='app'>Blender</span> and cut it in two halves, all using Python scripting.

 <figure>
 <img src="../../images/blender-rudder18.png">